 The best way to raise a concern is to do so openly.
-Openness makes it easier for the school to assess and investigate the issue.
+Openness makes it easier for the School to assess and investigate the issue.
 However, it is recognised that there may be some circumstances where an Employee would prefer to raise a concern in confidence.
-Employees should make St James' CE Primary School aware of this when raising their concern.
+Employees should make the School aware of this when raising their concern.